-FRP-mould (RTM light)
+Vacuum infusion with closed FRP-mould (RTM light)

-Vacuum infusion with closed Closed moulding vacuum infusion gives the opportunity to produce ready to use surfaces on both sides of the composite in one single shot.
-In this process the flexible vacuum bag is replaced by a FRP counter-mould of some millimetre thickness.
+Closed moulding vacuum infusion gives the opportunity to produce ready to use surfaces on both sides of the composite in one single shot.
+In this process the flexible vacuum bag is replaced by a FRP countermould of some millimetre thickness.
 This mould must be fixed on the edge of the base mould either by clamps or by an additional, second vacuum line (see drawing).
 Similarly to the infusions with flexible bags, the compression on the laminate is induced by the vacuum only.